-Since 2007, Anna Alvarado has explored the female spirit in all its intricate facets.
+Since 2007, Anna Alvarado has explored the human spirit in all its intricate facets.
 Infused with thought provoking, vibrant and emotional rawness, her sensual figurative paintings and drawings explore being Latino in the US and a woman.
 Anna’s art is infused with her Mexican heritage, fearlessly making use of its bold colors, powerful symbols and extraordinary folklore.

 Anna’s canvas of choice is wood because she reveres the medium’s individual beauty and its ability to create illusions.
 She likens wood, with its breathtaking organic splendor, to women.
 Through her masterful use of multi-colored permanent makers and stain, she has developed her own vocabulary for expressing what it’s like to be a 21st century woman of Latin American descent.
 She focuses on extracting the individual imperfection in the wood’s grain, nooks and crannies and in pulling out the singular gracefulness of the material.
 Her drawings and paintings showcase the material’s exquisite beauty that she believes also exists in every woman.
 Her aim, through her art, is for women to see their perfection in their imperfections.